-Visitors to our superbly preserved and restored historical monument are requested to observe certain basic rules.
+Visitors to our carefully preserved and restored historical monument are requested to consider certain basic rules.
 Please note the terms and conditions before starting your visit.

 We have a set of rules to ensure that your visit to Our Lord in the Attic Museum is pleasant and safe: